angasan/angasan/README.md

 # Hello, world!
 It's Ángela 🌸

 #### I'm a Biomedical Engineer specialising in Data Science with 2.5 years of experience in Python and one year of experience implementing deep-learning solutions in the medical imaging field.

+- 🔍 I'm looking for a junior data science position
+- 📚 At the moment, I am refining my Data Science skills at Spiced Academy (ETL, SQL, Deep Learning and more!)
-I have a keen interest for Artificial Intelligence and Machine Learning.
-And I love using data and programming to solve problems!
+- 🤓 I love data and combining it with my technical skills to solve problems
+- 💘 I'm outgoing, love meeting new people, reading fantasy novels 📚 and dancing 🪩

 <p>&nbsp;</p>
 <details open>
   <summary><b>My Technical Skills include:</b></summary>
 <ul>